 Harris County, which includes Houston, is responsible for more executions than any state except Texas itself.
-Over 100 people sentenced to death in Harris County were executed between 1976 and mid-May 2010.
-Only one other state, Virginia, carried out over 100 executions during that period; it executed 106, five fewer than Harris County.
-Only three other states have executed over fifty people during that time: Oklahoma (92), Florida (69), and Missouri (67).
-The entire state of Texas has carried out over 450 executions and has almost 400 more people on its death row waiting to be executed.
+Over 100 people sentenced to death in Harris County have been executed since 1976.
+Only two states besides Texas have carried out over 100 executions since 1976 — Virginia which has executed 110 and Oklahoma which has executed 105.
+Only five other states have executed over fifty people during that time: Florida (78), Missouri (68), Alabama (56), Georgia (53) and Ohio (51).
+The entire state of Texas has carried out over 500 executions and has 300 more on its death row waiting to be executed.

 One reason for so many death sentences and executions is that Houston judges routinely appoint to represent the accused lawyers who lack the competence, resources and, in some instances, even the inclination to properly handle a capital case.
 Jerry Guerinot, appointed by judges in Houston to represent clients in capital cases has had 20 clients sentenced to death due largely to his failure to “conduct even rudimentary investigations.”
 Adam Liptak, A Lawyer Known Best for Losing Capital Cases, New York Times, May 17, 2010.
 That’s twice the number of people on Connecticut’s death row.

-Houston judges also appointed Ron Mock, a lawyer who at one time owned 11 bars, including Buster’s Drinkery, a popular downtown hangout for judges and lawyers in Houston, to 19 capital murder cases between 1986 and 2001.
+There is a long history of Houston judges appointing lawyers whose incompetence was obvious to represent people accused of serious crimes, including those facing the death penalty.
+They appointed Ron Mock, a lawyer who at one time owned 11 bars, including Buster’s Drinkery, a popular downtown hangout for judges and lawyers in Houston, to 19 capital murder cases between 1986 and 2001.
 Sixteen of Mock’s clients ended up on death row.
 More than 10 have been executed.
 The Texas Bar publicly reprimanded him twice and placed him on probation three times before suspending him from practice in 2005.
-Mock stopped taking capital cases in 2001 after he was repeatedly critized for his poor representation of people facing the death penalty, including Gary Graham, who was conviction was based on a single eyewitness who saw him only fleetingly and at night, but nevertheless executed on June 22, 2000, despite questions about his guilt and Mock’s repesentation, and Frances Newton, who, when executed on Sept.
+Mock stopped taking capital cases in 2001 after he was repeatedly criticized for his poor representation of people facing the death penalty, including Gary Graham, who was conviction was based on a single eyewitness who saw him only fleetingly and at night, but nevertheless executed on June 22, 2000, despite questions about his guilt and Mock’s repesentation, and Frances Newton, who, when executed on Sept.
 14, 2005, was the first black woman executed in Texas since the Civil War.

-Houston judges also appoined Joe Frank Cannon, known for trying cases like “greased lightning” and not always being able to stay awake during trials, to defend poor people accused of crimes.
+Another favorite of Houston judges was Joe Frank Cannon, known before his death for trying cases like “greased lightning” and not always being able to stay awake during trials.
 Ten people represented by Cannon were sentenced to death, including at least two, Calvin Burdine, and Carl Johnson, who were sentence to death at trials at which Cannon fell asleep during trial.

 The United States Court of Appeals for the Fifth Circuit, sitting en banc, struggled mightily with the question of whether Burdine’s right to counsel was violated when his lawyer, Cannon, whose entire file was less than three pages of notes, slept during parts of the two-day trial in which Burdine was convicted and condemned to death.
 A panel of the Court upheld Burdine’s conviction and death sentence, as had the Texas courts.
 In argument before the full Court, judges asked whether Cannon slept through any important parts of the trial.
 Of course, there was no way to know because the lawyer, who should have been making the record, was asleep.
 The Solicitor General of Texas argued that Burdine’s was no different from cases in which lawyers were found effective even though they were under the influence of alcohol or drugs or suffering from Alzheimer’s.